Periscope (service): Discontinuation

-The services of Periscope, a live video streaming program introduced in 2015, were scheduled to end in March 2021.
+The services of Periscope were scheduled to end in March 2021.
 The decision was made as a result of the app's declining popularity over time as other social media platforms with similar live-streaming capabilities gained traction.

-Periscope has been used for a variety of things, including disseminating breaking news, personal vlogging, and live streaming of events.
-It gave consumers a special chance to instantly communicate with others about their experiences.
-It was removed from its respective stores in Android and iOS on 31 March 2021.
+Periscope was removed from its respective stores in Android and iOS on 31 March 2021.
 However, the videos of the service can still be watched via Twitter, as most of its features are now incorporated into the app.

 The app has had concerns with safety and moderation, as well as competition from bigger platforms like Facebook Live and Instagram Live.
 Periscope failed to reclaim its market share despite attempts to enhance its functionality and user interface.

+In 2023, Twitter CEO Elon Musk streamed from his Twitter account, saying he was using "2015 Periscope code," and "we're just testing the live video feature so we can see if it works, and we can modify it accordingly".